microservices-api/kubernetes-microprofile-lab/README.md

     ```console
     $ oc project myproject
     ```
-1. Allow the `myproject` namespace to run containers as any UID by changing the namespace's Security Context Constraints (SCC):
+1. Allow the default service account for the `myproject` namespace to run containers as any UID:
     ```console
-    $ oc adm policy add-scc-to-group anyuid system:serviceaccount:myproject
     $ oc adm policy add-scc-to-user anyuid system:serviceaccount:myproject:default
     ```
 1. Deploy the CouchDB Helm chart:
     ```console
     $ helm install couchdb-1.2.0.tgz -f db_values.yaml --name couchdb --tiller-namespace=tiller
     ```
-    Ensure the CouchDB pod is up and running by executing `kubectl get pods` command.
+    Ensure the CouchDB pod is up and running by executing `oc get pods` command.
 Your output will look similar to the following:
      ```console
     NAME                            READY   STATUS    RESTARTS   AGE
     couchdb-couchdb-0               2/2     Running   0          3m
     ```

     You need to wait until the value under `READY` column becomes `2/2`.
-Re-run the `kubectl get pods` command if necessary.
+Re-run the `oc get pods` command if necessary.

 ### Deploy Liberty